A22ab/VD-REPO/README.md

 # VD-REPO
-It is my first Repository.
+This is my first Repository.
 <br>
 Author - Vaibhav Devikar